dgdylan/StayTuned-Backend/README.md

 # StayTuned Engineering Exercise - Back-End
-## Project Objective
-Consider an ecommerce store that wants to add the following feature to their product pages: give customers the ability to provide their email address and be notified via email when a product drops in price by more than a dollar.

 ## Back-end Objective
 Build a back-end demo that demonstrates what data you think should be stored to